jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

 - Perhaps do not introduce the complete system interface of a system object.
 I am not going to explain it in the article of the system object, so why bother the reader with it.
 Give a conceptual explanation without the whole system interface.
-If you must show the whole system interface, show it in a separate article, after all system objects and system aspects have been explained.
+If you might show the whole system interface, show it in a separate article, after all system objects and system aspects have been explained.
 Call it for instance: 'Related List Item System Interface'.

 -----